weeeBox/mobile-system-design/exercises/chat-app.md

 > **Candidate**: "I would also use a `Model Converter` layer to turn network response classes into model classes to hide protocol/implementation details and perform simple data transformations."
 > **Interviewer**: "Not sure if I'm following - can you elaborate?"

-> **Candidate**: "Imagine that you receive a data frame containing a chat message and deserialize it into an object."
+> **Candidate**: "Imagine that you received a data frame containing a chat message and deserialized it into an object."

 ```
 ChatMessageData: